Lagos State: Climate

 Average daytime temperatures range between 28 °C to 34 °C (82 °F to 93 °F).
 The highest recorded temperature in Lagos was 38 °C (100 °F), while the lowest was 21 °C (70 °F).

 Lagos has a Tropical wet and dry or savanna climate.
 The city's yearly temperature is 28.67 °C (83.61 °F) and it is -0.79% lower than Nigeria's averages.
-Lagos typically receives about 132.01 millimeters (5.2 inches) of precipitation and has 193.63 rainy days (53.05% of the time) annually.
+Lagos typically receives about 132.01 millimetres (5.2 inches) of precipitation and has 193.63 rainy days (53.05% of the time) annually.

 Drainage

 Lagos State is characterized by a complex network of lagoons, creeks, and rivers.
 The Lagos Lagoon serves as the main drainage basin for the state, connected to the Atlantic Ocean through the Commodore Channel.
 The Ogun River, which originates in Ogun State, flows southward into Lagos Lagoon.
 The Badagry Creek and the Five Cowrie Creek also contribute to the state's drainage system.

 Flooding is a recurring challenge, particularly during the rainy season from April to October, as the low-lying topography and coastal location make Lagos vulnerable to waterlogging and storm surges.